CTCMS-UQ/dofulator/doc/usage.md

     rigid_dihedrals=rigid_dihedrals,    # As above, 'all' will treat all dihedrals as rigid mode='atomic',          # (default) Only calculate total DoF of each atom
                             #   Alternatively, set mode='directional' to get x,y,z DoF
+    dof_modes='all',        # (default) Use DoF from all modes.
+Alternatively, 'translational' gives
+                            #   translational contributions or 'non-translational' gives rotational/vibrational
+                            #   contributions.
     verbose=True,           # (default), set `False` to disable progress bar (as for other MDA classes) null_space_thresh=None, # (default) - Use the C default value for null space threshold.
                             #   See above "Considerations for kinematic loops" for details of